Online talk about lithium orotate health effects

 The daily amounts range from about 1 to 3 mg per day.
 So, it is a mini nutrient, but a very important one.

 Lithium is present in nearly any foods, including vegetables, grains, beans, lentils, meats, dairy, herbs, and fruits.
-Lithium levels in foods varies significantly from region to region.
+Lithium levels in foods vary significantly from region to region.
 Some amounts of lithium are found in the eggs, milk, seaweeds, herbs (cinnamon), cucumbers, tomatoes, mushrooms, bananas, carrots, cauliflower, cabbage, lemons, lentils, pepper, seafood, and seeds.

 There is a good potential for this mineral supplementation to help people with epilepsy, bipolar disorder, Alzheimer, Parkinson, and possibly senile dementia, MS (multiple sclerosis) and related brain conditions.
 A clinical study below reported a case of remission of epilepsy due to lithium supplementation (Shukla et al, 1988 – see below).
 Many studies reported encouraging results for bipolar disorder.

-References Lithium in the treatment of bipolar disorders associated with epilepsy: an open study.
+Lithium in the treatment of bipolar disorders associated with epilepsy: an open study.

 J Clin Psychopharmacol.
 1988 Jun;8(3):201-4.